redhat-cop/infra-ansible/roles/config-docker/README.md

 The ansible roles found in this directory are associated with configuring a docker set up.

 Effectively, the `docker.yml` task will install packages for docker and add users to the docker user group.
-In the `docker.yml` file, only docker is listed under the with_items for packages to be installed, but any number of packages can be included within the task file or you can modify it to take in a set of packages from the inventory.

 Requirements
 ------------

 1. Docker installed on the host machine.
-2. A set of users to populate
+2. A username for configuring docker access

 Role Variables
 --------------
-There are no high priority role variables with a default docker user variables of
+docker_install is used to control if Docker should be installed or not. docker_username is used to configure which user should have access to use docker (and hence be part of the 'docker' group).

 ```
 docker_username: root
+docker_install: True
 ```